-- Staff members will fill out a discipline referral sheet that contains information about the incident. - He/She will determine the offense, disciplinary action (conferencing/detention), and date to be served. - Students are asked to sign the discipline referral.
-Refusal to sign will NOT release the student from an obligation to fulfill disciplinary consequences. - If a student is sent to the office, the completed discipline sheet will accompany that student, and the principal will determine the appropriate course of action, dependent upon the circumstances. - Consequences will vary, depending on the circumstances, from conferencing with the student and/or parent to detention, in-school suspension, out-of-school suspension, or possible expulsion. - Parents will be notified of disciplinary actions, either by the classroom teacher or the administration.
+- Staff members will create a log entry in Power School that contains information about the incident. - He or She will determine the offense, disciplinary action (conferencing/detention), and date to be served. - Students are asked to sign the discipline referral.
+Refusal to sign will NOT release the student from an obligation to fulfill disciplinary consequences. - If a student is sent to the office, a log entry will be completed by the teacher prior to action by the principal.
+The principal will determine the appropriate course of action, depending upon the circumstances.
+Consequences will vary, depending on the circumstances, from conferencing with the student and/or parent to detention, in-school suspension, out-of-school suspension, or possible expulsion. - Parents will be notified of disciplinary actions, either by the classroom teacher or the administration.